 This chapter is devoted to the review of conceptual, theoretical and empirical literature on organisational culture and organisational commitment.
 The chapter begins by discussing the typologies on organisational culture and conceptual framework in which this work was done, theories on organisational commitment followed by the empirical review.
 Specifically, the typologies encompass Hellriegel et al. organisational culture typology and Harrison and Stokes's organizational culture typology.
-The theoretical perspective encompasses social exchange theory, behavioural theory and multidimensional theory.
-The empirical perspective considers organisational culture and job satisfaction, demographic factors and job satisfaction, demographic factors and organisational culture and organisational commitment, and organisational commitment, job satisfaction and organisational framework consists of a model showing the interplay of organisational culture, job satisfaction and organisational commitment.
+The theoretical perspective encompasses social exchange theory, behavioural theory and multi-dimensional theory.
+The empirical perspective considers organisational culture and job satisfaction, demographic factors and job satisfaction, demographic factors and organisational commitment, job satisfaction and organisational commitment, and organisational commitment within academic institutions.
+The conceptual framework consists of a model showing the interplay of organisational culture, job satisfaction and organisational commitment.